miralomaadam/cs244-linux-5.19.10/Documentation/admin-guide/sysctl/net.rst

 	- 0 - disable JIT hardening (default value)
 	- 1 - enable JIT hardening for unprivileged users only
 	- 2 - enable JIT hardening for all users

-where "privileged user" in this context means a process having CAP_BPF or CAP_SYS_ADMIN in the root user name space.

 bpf_jit_kallsyms
 ----------------